neumino/thinky/README.md

     - poolMax: The maximum number of connections in the pool
     - poolMin: The minimum number of connections in the pool

+_Note_: Almost useless for now since we don't recreate/update the pool

 __Thinky.disconnect()__